 Don’t fall for the salespeople claiming one processor is vastly superior to another in terms of service; processing is a commodity and differentiation between brands is incredibly difficult to achieve.
 It all comes down to the details, pricing in particular.
 Look at the processors with the best pricing structures and contract terms for you, choose five or so and get quotes from them so you can start the negotiating process.

 Once you’ve found your new processor, you’ll fill out a merchant agreement.
-This is essentially an application for a merchant account.
+This is essentially an application to open a merchant account.
 These applications can get needlessly complicated, which means they’re a great opportunity for salespeople to sneak in extra fees.

 While most of the information requested will be straightforward -- business name, location, etc. -- you’ll also have to provide some information about your transaction volume that may not be so easy to remember.
 You should know your annual volume, average transaction size, what percentage of your transactions are card-present versus card-not-present, and more.